Skip to main content

 Postal address

-State the postal address to which you would like the export permit sent.
+State the postal address to which you would like the import permit sent.
 Permits will be sent by standard mail unless an express post envelope accompanies the application.

 2. Exporter Information